agabor/docs/_includes/ios/local-datastore.md

 # Local Datastore

-The Parse iOS/OS X SDK provides a local datastore which can be used to store and retrieve `PFObject`s, even when the network is unavailable.
-To enable this functionality add `isLocalDatastoreEnabled = true` to the `ParseClientConfiguration` block used in `Parse.initialize()` or call `Parse.enableLocalDatastore()` prior to initializing Parse.
+The MSG iOS/OS X SDK provides a local datastore which can be used to store and retrieve `PFObject`s, even when the network is unavailable.
+To enable this functionality add `isLocalDatastoreEnabled = true` to the `ParseClientConfiguration` block used in `Parse.initialize()` or call `Parse.enableLocalDatastore()` prior to initializing MSG.

 <div class="language-toggle" markdown="1">
 ```objective_c